PatternsTechGit/PT_ChartJS_DataVisualization/README.md

               fontColor: '#9a9a9a',
             },
           },
-        // We have Balance in our X-axis of chart.
-We are Styling it here
+        // Styling x-axis of our tooltip
         xAxes:
           {
             barPercentage: 1.6,